Phillies snap 4-game losing streak with 4-3 win over Padres

 Philadelphia is four games back in the NL wild-card standings.

+“We really needed this win,” Phillies manager Joe Girardi said.
+“The bullpen did a terrific job.
+(Starter) Matt Moore did a terrific job.”

 The Phillies scored three runs in the third inning against Padres starter Blake Snell.
 With two out, Jean Segura walked and stole second base.
 J.T.
-Realmuto doubled home Segura, and Harper followed with a long home run to right field off an 84-mph slider.
+Realmuto doubled home Segura, and Harper followed with a long home run to right field off an 84 mph slider.

+“It’s really frustrating overall … I have to limit the walks,” Snell said.
+“I am really surprised at Harper’s at-bat. … I hung a slider inside, which you never want to do to a lefty.”

-Trailing 3-0, the Padres scored two in the bottom of third against Philadelphia starter Matt Moore.
+Trailing 3-0, the Padres scored two in the bottom of third against Moore.
 One batter after Tommy Pham walked, Manny Machado hit a low line-drive homer that hit the top of the left-field fence and bounced into the stands.

 In the sixth inning against Phillies reliever Hector Neris, San Diego loaded the bases with two outs.
 However, Tommy Pham grounded out weakly to shortstop Ronald Torreyes, ending the threat.